Yves Veggie Cuisine Is Coming Back

 What About the U.S.?

 Yves always had stronger roots in Canada, but it did have North American distribution under Hain Celestial.
-If Maple Leaf relaunches the brand and taps Greenleaf’s U.S. network, a return to American shelves isn’t out of the question, but it’s speculative for now.
-A Canada-first approach seems far more likely first.
+When Maple Leaf relaunches on July 1, it will be Canada only but a return to American shelves isn’t out of the question, but is speculative for now.
+Will update as I learn more.